-Having won only one of their first four matches, England were not in a good situation in the Benson & Hedges World Series Cup of 1982-83.
-Though David Gower was in ominous form (particularly against New Zealand: he had scored 122 in 134 balls and 158 in 118 balls in the two matches against them) there was little else of note.
+Having won only one of their first 4 matches, England were not in a good situation in the Benson & Hedges World Series Cup of 1982-83.
+Though David Gower was in ominous form (particularly against New Zealand: he had scored 122 in 134 balls and 158 in 118 balls in the 2 matches against them) there was little else of note.

 Tavaré had been dropped against the match against Australia at The Gabba.
 Ian Gould had opened the innings with Geoff Cook, but the partnership did not prove to be substantial.
-For the match against New Zealand at the Sydney Cricket Ground (SCG), the English camp recalled Tavaré and included a debutant in the form of Graeme Fowler.
+For the match against New Zealand at SCG, the English camp recalled Tavaré and included a debutant in the form of Graeme Fowler.

 It was eventually Marks who broke through, removing Turner for a 54-ball 37.
 Lance Cairns began at an alarming pace, but his innings was cut short by Miller.
 Warren Lees walked out and hit a ball straight over Tavaré’s head; though the ball cleared the fence at Sheridan Stand the umpire ruled a boundary.